craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 #### Recoverable Stuns
 The *stunned* condition additionally reads: 'As you resolve this condition, you gain Advantage on the next Saving Throw you make against being Stunned.'
 #### BA 5' Move
+On your turn, you may spend your Bonus Action to move 5' if your speed is greater than 0.

 # Positioning
 ## Opportunity Attack